GalaxyCr8r/Exae/README.md

 Generally, stations that produce one type of good, requires goods above it.
 Raw goods are generated from the environment.

+Goods that are higher tier should require the product of at least two stations below it. (i.e. a Metal Refinery would take two Ore Mines to fully supply it..)
+This will mean that the highest tier is always desiring resources.

 ### Station Types

 Most stations produce one type of good, however there are types of special stations that don't produce wares.